What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • improve skin condition.

-During pregnancy, feijoa is recommended by many doctors, as it allows you to equalize pressure, eliminates hormonal imbalances and regulates the production of hormones.
+During pregnancy, feijoa is recommended by many doctors, as it helps equalize blood pressure and eliminates hormonal imbalance and regulates the production of hormones.
 But you need to eat it carefully.
-First, you should make sure that the expectant mother is not allergic to the product.
+First you should make sure that you have expectant mother no allergies to the product.

 Due to iodine deficiency in the body of the expectant mother, the fetus may suffer

-When breastfeeding, mothers can include berries in the diet if the child is already 3 months old.
-To find out if your baby has a reaction to a product or not, first try to eat a quarter of the fruit.
-The next day, if the child does not have a rash, you can try half of the berry already.
-If your toddler is not showing signs of allergies or indigestion, eat feijoa in moderation.
+At breastfeeding Mothers can include berries in their diet if the baby is already 3 months old.
+To find out whether your baby has a reaction to the product or not, first try eating a quarter of the fruit.
+The next day, if the child does not have a rash, you can try half the berry.
+If the baby does not show signs of allergies or stomach upset, eat feijoa, but in moderation.

 What is useful for men

-Men also benefit from these fruits, and not at all because of the general strengthening of the immune system.
-Several exotic berries a day can prevent a common urological disease - prostatitis, especially in older men.
-Feijoa helps to maintain the reproductive function, therefore it is recommended by urologists as a preventive measure or as an addition to drug treatment of an existing problem.
+These fruits are also useful for men, and not at all due to the general strengthening of the immune system.
+A few exotic berries a day can prevent a common urological disease, especially in older men, prostatitis.
+Feijoa helps maintain reproductive function, therefore it is recommended by urologists as a preventive measure or as an addition to drug treatment for an existing problem.

-Acquaintance with an exotic berry for a baby should begin after a year.
-Vitamins and trace elements contained in feijoa are able to adjust the child's immune system and ensure the normal development of a healthy body.
-In order not to harm, it is worth starting with a very small amount of pulp.
-Pick a small ripe fruit, wash it well and cut it in half.
-To get started, try treating your baby to half a teaspoon of pulp.
-Be attentive to the possible reaction of the child's body to a new product: it can weaken or strengthen, an allergic reaction in the form of a rash is possible.
+Acquaintance with exotic berries for a baby should begin after a year.
+Vitamins and microelements contained in feijoa can correct the child’s immune system and ensure normal development healthy body.
+To avoid harm, you should start with a very small amount of pulp.
+Select a small ripe fruit, wash it well and cut it in half.
+First, try giving your baby half a teaspoon of pulp.
+Pay careful attention to possible reaction the child’s body to a new product: it can weaken or strengthen, an allergic reaction in the form of a rash is possible.

-If the acquaintance with the vitamin product was successful, introduce it into the baby's diet.
-But remember, excessive passion for the berry can be harmful.
-Too much iodine will lead to excess iodine and health problems!
+If acquaintance with vitamin product passed successfully, introduce it into your baby’s diet.
+But remember overindulgence berries can be harmful.
+Too much iodine content will lead to its excess and health problems!

-What diseases is indicated, what conditions does it help to alleviate
+For what diseases is it indicated, what conditions does it help alleviate?

-The use of feijoa as a prophylactic agent or in addition to drug treatment has a cumulative effect.
-In order for the medicinal properties of the product to be fully revealed, it should be eaten for at least a month.
-During this period, the accumulated nutrients will begin to act, and you will only have to maintain the balance of nutrients, periodically eating feijoa.
+The use of feijoa as a prophylactic agent or an addition to drug treatment has a cumulative effect.
+To healing properties the product has been able to develop fully, it should be consumed for at least a month.
+During this period, the accumulated nutrients will begin to take effect, and you will only have to maintain the balance useful substances, periodically eating feijoa.
 So what are the indications for use of this vitamin fruit?

 1. Feijoa is an indispensable product for thyroid diseases, as it contains a lot of iodine.
-With hypothyroidism (decreased function of the gland), toxic goiter (nodes in the thyroid gland) and euthyroidism (malfunction of the gland), you need to eat 2-3 berries a day.
-This amount is sufficient to normalize the thyroid gland.
-In addition, the metabolism will return to normal and mental activity will be activated.
-But if you have been diagnosed with hyperthyroidism (increased thyroid activity), then you should refuse to take feijoa.
+For hypothyroidism (decreased gland function), toxic goiter (nodules in the thyroid gland) and euthyroidism (dysfunction of the gland), you need to eat 2-3 berries a day.
+This amount is sufficient to normalize the functioning of the thyroid gland.
+In addition, metabolism will return to normal and mental activity will be activated.
+But if you are diagnosed with hyperthyroidism (increased activity of the thyroid gland), then you should stop taking feijoa.

-2. Due to its rich vitamin composition, especially vitamin C, it increases immunity, therefore it perfectly facilitates the general condition in case of colds and pneumonia.
+2. Thanks to its rich vitamin composition, especially vitamin C, it improves immunity, therefore it perfectly relieves general state for colds, pneumonia.

-3. Due to the mild diuretic and disinfectant effect, feijoa berries are recommended for existing inflammatory diseases of the kidneys and urinary tract (urolithiasis, renal failure, cystitis, pyelonephritis).
+3. Due to its mild diuretic and disinfectant effect, feijoa berries are recommended for existing inflammatory diseases of the kidneys and urinary tract (urolithiasis disease, renal failure, cystitis, pyelonephritis).

-4. Shown is a product with high cholesterol.
-Pectin and amino acids help cleanse the blood vessels, which will restore flexibility and elasticity to them.
-This will help keep blood pressure under control, which means that with hypotension and high blood pressure, feijoa will be useful.
-As well as with atherosclerosis and cardiovascular diseases.
+4. Product shown at high cholesterol.
+Pectin and amino acids help cleanse blood vessels, allowing them to regain flexibility and elasticity.
+This will help keep blood pressure under control, which means hypotension and high blood pressure feijoa will be useful.
+The same as with atherosclerosis and cardiovascular diseases.

-5. Feijoa is high in antioxidants that help cleanse the blood and keep cancer cells from spreading.
-Eating the fruit reduces the risk of oncology (cancer).
+5. Feijoa contains a large number of antioxidants that help cleanse the blood and prevent the spread of cancer cells.
+Eating fruits reduces the risk of oncology (cancer).

-7. Wanga advised women to include berries in the diet for fibroids, and men with adenomas.
+7. Vanga advised women to include berries in their diet if they have fibroids, and men if they have adenoma.

-8. With hepatitis and hepatitis C, feijoa is included in a special diet that facilitates the patient's condition during the rehabilitation process.
-A decoction of the ground peel (boil 1 part of the peel and 4 parts of water for 5–7 minutes) cleanses the liver and normalizes its work.
+8. For hepatitis and hepatitis C, feijoa is included in a special diet that alleviates the patient’s condition during the rehabilitation process.
+A decoction of ground peel (boil 1 part peel and 4 parts water for 5–7 minutes) cleanses the liver and normalizes its function.

-9. Doctors advise including this useful product in the diet for psoriasis.
-The berry acts as an antioxidant, purifying the blood, removing poisons and toxins.
-Iodine helps to establish the thyroid gland and regulate metabolic processes in the body, which has a positive effect in the treatment of the disease.
+9. Doctors advise including this healthy product in the diet for psoriasis.
+The berry acts as an antioxidant, purifying the blood and removing poisons and toxins.
+Iodine helps to improve the functioning of the thyroid gland and regulate metabolic processes in the body, which has a positive effect in the treatment of the disease.

-10. Fruits are irreplaceable in case of anemia, as they have a beneficial effect on blood cells due to the iron present in the composition.
+10. Fruits are irreplaceable for anemia, as they have a beneficial effect on blood cells due to the iron they contain.

-11. The antiseptic effect of feijoa helps to relieve gout, osteochondrosis and arthrosis.
+11. The antiseptic effect of feijoa helps alleviate the condition of gout, osteochondrosis and arthrosis.

-It will be useful to remind you that you cannot engage in self-medication.
-If you are having health problems, berries alone will not help.
+It would be useful to remind you that you cannot self-medicate.
+If you have health problems, berries alone will not help.
 A visit to the doctor will clarify the situation.
-If everything is in order, eat berries for health, but when problems already exist, then feijoa will become an addition to the prescribed treatment and will help alleviate the condition in the process of treatment and rehabilitation.
+If everything is fine with you, eat the berries for your health, but when problems already exist, then feijoa will be an addition to the prescribed treatment and will help alleviate the condition during the treatment and rehabilitation process.

 Feijoa as a source of iodine - video

-So that useful substances are not wasted, but benefit, you should not throw away the skin of the feijoa.
-Dry it, and then prepare decoctions or teas from it.
-For the future, harvest the peel that does not show signs of damage or rot.
+So that the beneficial substances do not go to waste, but are beneficial, do not throw away the feijoa skin.
+Dry it and then prepare decoctions or teas from it.
+For future use, harvest peels that have no signs of damage or rot.

 To feel the unique taste of the overseas fruit, you need to eat it without the skin.
-From the washed and cut in half feijoa, the pulp is extracted using a teaspoon or dessert spoon.
+From washed and cut feijoa in half, the pulp is extracted using a teaspoon or dessert spoon.

-To feel all the shades of feijoa taste, it is recommended to eat only the middle of the fruit.
+To experience all the flavors of feijoa, it is recommended to eat only the middle of the fruit.

-The ripening time of feijoa in Russia is November.
-The fruits enter the trading network in November-December.
+The time for feijoa to ripen in Russia is November.
+The fruits reach the retail chain in November-December.
 This is the most favorable time for buying valuable berries.

-• if you saw a green stalk, it means that the fruits were harvested still unripe, there is little use in them;
+• if you see a green stalk, it means that the fruits were collected while still unripe, they are of little use;

-• a slightly wrinkled peel with a bluish bloom and an even green color are signs of a high-quality fruit.
-Brown spots on the skin indicate signs of spoilage, and a light green color indicates an immature fruit;
+• a slightly wrinkled peel with a bluish coating and an even green color are signs of a high-quality fruit.
+Brown spots on the skin indicate signs of spoilage, and a light green color indicates an unripe fruit;

-• try to choose larger fruits, they are considered the most useful;
+• try to choose larger fruits, they are considered the healthiest;

-• you can press on the fruit - if it is hard, it means that it is not yet ripe and it can be left for several days at room temperature.
+• You can press on the fruit - if it is hard, it means it is not yet ripe and can be left for several days at room temperature.
 Moderately soft - ripe, ready to eat;

-When buying, do not hesitate to ask the seller to cut the fruit, this is the only way to assess its degree of ripeness.
+When purchasing, do not hesitate to ask the seller to cut the fruit, this is the only way to assess its degree of ripening.

 High-quality fruits can be stored for no more than 3 weeks in a special fruit compartment in the refrigerator.
-At room temperature, feijoa can lie for several days, provided that they are not yet ripe.
-Longer storage is possible due to recycling.
-Another way to extend the life of a product is to freeze it.
-Moreover, you can freeze both whole fruits and mashed potatoes from them.
+At room temperature, feijoas can last for several days, provided that they are not yet ripe.
+More long-term storage possible thanks to recycling.
+Another way to extend the shelf life of a product is to freeze it.
+Moreover, you can freeze both whole fruits and purees from them.

-If you defrost the feijoa, then it should not be subjected to reverse freezing, so defrost it as much as necessary.
+If you have defrosted feijoa, then it should no longer be subject to reverse freezing, so defrost exactly as much as necessary.

 If you want to diversify your diet and fill it with vitamins, then feijoa will help in solving this problem.
 After all, the fruits are eaten not only raw, but also canned.
-So what can be made from berries and in which dishes to include:
+So what can you cook from berries and what dishes should you include them in:

 • vitamin salads;